yangzhou24/realgrpo/README.md

 </table>

 <p align="center">
-  <em>Unlike SRPO's fixed prompt templates, RealGRPO uses a VLM to adaptively extract positive and negative style cues for each input prompt.
+  <em>Unlike SRPO's fixed prompt templates, RealGRPO uses a LLM to adaptively extract positive and negative style cues for each input prompt.
 This preserves prompt intent across domains (e.g., artistic or anime styles) instead of collapsing toward a single photorealistic bias.</em>
 </p>

 ## 🌟 Method

 When training diffusion models with GRPO, directly maximizing a reward model (e.g., HPSv2) can cause **reward hacking**.
 The model may exploit shortcut artifacts (such as over-smoothing, over-exposure, and unnatural contrast) to increase reward scores without improving real visual quality.

 Inspired by [SRPO](https://github.com/Tencent-Hunyuan/SRPO), we use contrastive positive/negative text guidance.
-Instead of using fixed, hand-crafted style prompts, **RealGRPO** introduces a VLM that analyzes each training prompt and dynamically generates matched `pos_style` and `neg_style` pairs.
+Instead of using fixed, hand-crafted style prompts, **RealGRPO** introduces a LLM that analyzes each training prompt and dynamically generates matched `pos_style` and `neg_style` pairs.

 This dynamic strategy preserves style consistency across prompt domains (e.g., photorealistic vs. anime) while discouraging reward-hacking artifacts.
 We integrate it into the **[DanceGRPO framework](https://github.com/XueZeyue/DanceGRPO)** with the following reward: